How to get Portuguese Residency?

 After five years of temporary residence, whether or not you are an EU national or a non-EU national, you will be able to register for permanent residence in Portugal.

-For citizenship, you are also able to apply after five years of living in the country.
-For this, you will need to provide basic knowledge of the Portuguese language and have a clean criminal record.
+For citizenship, you can also apply after five years of living in the country.
+For this, you will need to provide basic Portuguese knowledge and a clean criminal record.

 Portugal also allows dual nationality, so you will not have to give up your home country’s nationality.

-It can be difficult knowing which visa is the right one for your circumstances.
-We recommend speaking with Goldcrest’s second residency and citizenship division, Global Citizen Solutions, who will be able to answer any questions that you may have in relation to which visa program is right for you.
+Knowing which visa is the right one for your circumstances can be challenging.
+We recommend speaking with Goldcrest’s second residency and citizenship division, Global Citizen Solutions, who can answer any questions you may have concerning which visa program is right for you.